CISecurity/ArtifactExpressions/about/how-to.rst

   :width: 700
   :alt: Alternative text

-12. Fill out the parameter fields.
-View the parameter requirements for macos:pwpolicy59 in the OVAL Language documentation here: https://artifact-expressions.readthedocs.io/en/latest/artifacts/macos/macos.pwpolicy59_v1/#artifact-parameters Make sure you set ‘Assessment Status’ to ‘Automated’.
+12. Fill out the remaining fields, starting with any parameters (ex.
+'Target User').
+View the parameter requirements for macos:pwpolicy59 in the OVAL Language documentation here: https://artifact-expressions.readthedocs.io/en/latest/artifacts/macos/macos.pwpolicy59_v1/#artifact-parameters

+Make sure you set ‘Assessment Status’ to ‘Automated’ and select your profile(s).

 NOTE: If you would like this Recommendation to be excluded from the CIS-CAT Assessor Tool, set ‘Assessment Status’ to ‘Manual’.

 .. image:: ../images/assessmentStatus.png
   :width: 700